adithya2204/turtlebot3-multirobot-setup-guide/readme.md

 roslaunch turtlebot3_slam turtlebot3_slam.launch
 ```

-Navigate the robot around your environment to build the map using keyboard teleoperation command.
+Navigate the robot around your environment to build the map using keyboard teleoperation commands.

 **Saving the Map**
 Save the generated map: